-The layout of your booth will affect how welcoming you look to visitors so consider the furniture that you need carefully.
+The layout of your trade show booth will affect how welcoming you look to visitors so consider the furniture that you need carefully.
 You need somewhere for people to sit and relax but don’t want to overload the space.

 The type of stand you choose will determine how you set up your trade show booth.
 It is possible to self-build smaller pop-up and modular stands without the need for specialist tools.
 They have lightweight aluminium frames which ‘pop up’ and slot together, then the graphic panels fit them, usually with magnets.
 Your stand designer should build your stand for you when you buy it to demonstrate exactly how it works.

-If you are going to self-build you need a solution that is straightforward, lightweight and tool-free, but without sacrificing stand design for simplicity – you need something that stands out to ensure you get noticed.
+If you are going to self-build your exhibition stand you need a solution that is straightforward, lightweight and tool-free, but without sacrificing stand design for simplicity – you need something that stands out to ensure you get noticed.
 Custom modular stands give you the benefits of a unique custom-built stand but with the practicality and versatility of a modular stand.
 They are a flexible solution that can be self-built, stored easily and reconfigured for future events.

 Although many exhibition venues have a maximum stand height, some larger venues have extremely high ceilings.
 Stand height cannot exceed 4 metres without specialist surveys.
-But you can still maximise visibility by incorporating high signage, suspended props, or incorporate a tower with a rotating sign so you catch attendees’ eyes from the moment they enter tthe exhibition and attract them to your stand.
-But anything suspended must be put up by the organisers rigging contractors.
+But you can still maximise visibility by incorporating high signage, suspended props, or incorporate a tower with a rotating sign so you catch attendees’ eyes from the moment they enter the exhibition and attract them to your stand.
+But anything suspended must be put up by the organiser’s rigging contractors.

 As well as the stand displaying the graphics you need to consider what else you have in your stand space.
-It is a good idea to have at least one table and chairs for visitors to sit at.
+It is a good idea when setting up a trade show booth to have at least one table and chairs for visitors to sit at.
 If you have room, an area with comfortable seating will help potential customers feel relaxed if they want to have more detailed discussions.
 Some form of desk or table where you can display promotional items and take visitor details is useful.
 That will also give somewhere to store personal items such as bags or phones, if you don’t have space for a store room.
 You will need somewhere to display your brochures – a standard literature rack isn’t particularly eye-catching – build a way of displaying brochures into your stand design instead.

 Improve the flow of your display area by ensuring there are no physical obstructions or barriers on entering, and try to keep meeting areas to the back of your stand.